Anderlecht youngster Jeremy Doku pops up on the radar of Liverpool again

 Click for Market Deals →

-Doku, who parents are Ghanaians made his international debut for the Red Devils during the international break, and scored in the 5-1 thrashing of Iceland in midweek.
+Doku, whose parents are Ghanaians, made his international debut for the Red Devils during the international break, and scored in the 5-1 thrashing of Iceland in midweek.

-His father revealed, a decision to sign for Liverpool is a huge possibility.
+His father has revealed that a decision to sign for Liverpool is a huge possibility.

 “At the training complex [Simon] Mignolet, Mane and [Georginio] Wijnaldum came to talk to us.
 Yet Jeremy was distracted by the talk.
 Liverpool panicked."

-It is believed Doku could be the heir to Sadio Mane, should the Senegalese- who has been linked with a move to Real Madrid- decides to leave.
+It is believed that Doku could be the heir to Sadio Mane, should the Senegalese- who has been linked with a move to Real Madrid decide to leave.

 Disclaimer